 No need to get fancy.
 Any glass jars will do!
 Make sure to clean them thoroughly with soap and water and let them dry.
 You don't want any harmful bacteria hanging out in there.

 Decide to use salt or a fermentation starter

 The method you choose may depend on personal taste or special dietary requirements.
 A fermentation starter is a microbiological culture that contains bacterial strains that perform fermentation.
 Find a friend who is willing to give you some of theirs, or buy a powdered starter online.
 If using salt, try Himilayan, kosher, pickling, or sea salt.
 Avoid iodized salt as it may inhibit the culturing process.

 Mix and wait

 Put your veggies, seasoning, and starter in your jars, and then cover with filtered water.
 Put your jars in a cool, dark place, and wait for one to two weeks until you see probiotic activity.
 Remember: bubbles are a sign of life!

 Once your veggies are fermented, move them into the fridge, where they will store for several months to enjoy!

-We recommend that you work with a Registered Nutritionist Dietitian to develop a way of eating that works for you individually.
-Our nutritionists can help you identify dietary triggers and reverse nutritional deficiencies.
+We recommend that you work with a thyroid nutritionist to develop a way of eating that works for you individually.
+Our registered dietitian nutritionists can help you identify dietary triggers and reverse nutritional deficiencies.